AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 You should now see the Jetson device inside wsl by typing ```lsusb```.
 If not, close and reopen wsl.

 #### Install docker in wsl:
-Download and install docker desktop on windows, then wsl2 should be automatically enabled after rebooting the PC.
+Download and install Docker Desktop on windows, then WSL2 should be automatically enabled after rebooting the PC.

 #### Setup flash environment in WSL2 with NGC Jetson flash container[^8]:
 Download "Sample Root Filesystem" and "base driver package(BSP)" to host: Link[^9]